 Marianne Hilke Her early art education was begun in Pittsburgh at The Ivy School of Art and then continued at the Rhode Island School of Photography.
 Her most valuable instruction came while in Rome, Italy, where she studied art and developed a passion for painting.
 She teaches all ages and passes along art skills to those who attend her classes.
 Marianne lives in western Pennsylvania and is affiliated with The Butler Institute of American Art, The Audubon of Pittsburgh, The Hoyt, St John's Episcopal Church and other organizations, in Pennsylvania, Ohio and California.

 Laura Hilston has a B.S. in Art Education K-12 from Youngstown State University.
 She has over 20 years’ experience in teaching art to children and adults.
-Laura has been at the North Hills Art Center teaching private drawing lessons, group lessons and birthday parties and scout workshops for seven years.
+Laura has been at the North Hills Art Center teaching private drawing lessons, group lessons and birthday parties and scout workshops for over seven years.
 In addition to teaching, Laura enjoys acrylic and watercolor painting and beading.

 Yvonne Plavetsky Hutchinson has been mesmerized by art and beauty her entire life.
 She is primarily self-educated: reading, painting, drawing, enjoying and teaching needle arts, drinking in nature, and visiting as many museums as possible.
 Since retiring she has been taking classes from Douglas Brown , Kim Freithaler and Amanda Zimmerman at North Hills Art Center.